freesunshine0316/dep-forest-re/README.md

 Training and decoding shells are also provided.
 This model is based on Python 2 and TF 1.8.0.

+## Data

+Since the orignal website for data obtaining is not available, you may download the data through [CPR](https://www.cs.rochester.edu/u/lsong10/downloads/cpr.zip) and [PGR](https://www.cs.rochester.edu/u/lsong10/downloads/pgr.zip).
+I also attach my script for preprocessing.
+It uses several handcrafted rules to pre-tokenize some special entities, which cannot be tokenized by a standard tokenizer.
+But, we just realized recently that this could be done in a smarter way that simply pre-tokenizes with the already provided character-based positions.
+You may improve this tokenizer for better performances.

 ## Cite

 If our work helps your research/system, please cite our work with the following bibtex file.